chrisgrieser/shimmering-obsidian/README.md

 **`on`: Create a [n]ew note.**
 - Using the template set in the workflow configuration (`template_note_path`), a new note will be created in your vault root.
 - If you have set `use_quickadd` to “true”, this command will instead trigger the [QuickAdd Plugin](https://github.com/chhoumann/quickadd).
+- Anything you write the keyword `on` (e.g. `on foobar`) will be used as argument:
+	-  Normally, this will become the filename of the note (e.g. `foobar.md`).
+	-  If you are using QuickAdd, this will search the QuickAdd options for the argument (e.g. `foobar`).
 - This command also works with Obsidian not running (in which case it will open Obsidian after note creation).

 **`obackup`: Create a [backup] of your vault.**